 The young climate activists who run our Dear Greenpeace campaign are not the first to point out that nuclear power should be accepted by environmentalists as a crucial part of a climate policy.
 James Hansen, the renowned climate scientist, has been advocating nuclear for many years.
-RePlanet's editor-in-chief Marco Visscher met up with Hansen in 2017.
+WePlanet's editor-in-chief Marco Visscher met up with Hansen in 2017.
 Below is an excerpt from his book on nuclear energy.

 By Marco Visscher